top of page

 Occurrence under investigation

-12th April 2024 - The Aircraft Accident Investigation Authority (AAIA) is currently investigating an occurrence that took place at the West End Airport (MYGW), West End, Grand Bahama, Bahamas involving a Piper PA-28R with United States registration N60SU with three (3) persons on board.
+4th August 2024 - The Aircraft Accident Investigation Authority (AAIA) is currently investigating an occurrence that took place near the Leonard Thompson Int'l Airport (MYAM), Marsh Harbour, Abaco, Bahamas involving a BRM Aero Bristell S-LSA aircraft with United States registration N351BL.

 Occurrence under investigation